Managing unreasonable complainant conduct

 People have a right to complain about perceived failings or issues that affect them.
 However, officers and members of the public also have a right to dignity, physical and emotional safety, and respect.

-Unreasonable complainant conduct (UCC) is any conduct by a current or former complainant which raises substantial health, safety, resource or equity issues for the agency, its staff and other clients.
+Unreasonable complainant conduct (UCC) is any conduct by a complainant which raises substantial health, safety, resource or equity issues for the agency, its staff and other clients.

 It is important to effectively identify and manage UCC to: